CMA (Medication Aide) Requirements By State Resource Guide

 Indiana

-The state of Indiana uses the term Qualified Medication Aide (QMA) for this position.
-The eligibility requirements include: applicants must be at least 18 years old, have a high school diploma or GED equivalent, be a CNA with at least 1,000 hours of work experience within the previous 24 months, and complete the QMA training program and pass the QMA exam.
+The state of Indiana uses the term qualified medication aide (QMA) for this occupation.
+The eligibility requirements include CNA work experience of at least 1,000 hours within the previous 24 months, authorized QMA program completion, and a state exam.

 Iowa